katerinacaplina/project_marketing_bayesian_models/README.md

 When fitting a linear regression model, highly correlated input variables can lead to coefficient estimates with high variance.
 This in turn, can lead to bad attribution of sales to the ad channel.

 Benefits of the Bayesian approach include:
-• Ability to use informative priors for the parameters, where the informative priors can come from a variety of sources
+• Ability to use informative priors for the parameters, where the informative priors can come from a variety of sources  (ensure that marketing activity coefficients are non-negative)
 • Ability to handle complicated models
 • Ability to report on both parameter and model uncertainty
 • Ability to propagate uncertainty to optimization statements
+• Ability to learn saturation and decay parameters as part of the model fitting process; estimate uncertainty in functions (typically would require iterative optimization and manual tuning)

+PyStan

+Often, it is not practical to analytically compute the required distributions, and stochastic sampling methods such as Markov chain Monte Carlo (MCMC) are used instead.
+One way of implementing MCMC methods in a transparent and efficient way is via the probabilistic programming language, Stan.